 This research differs from the existing body of research found in a review of relevant literature due to its focus on the integration of risk management with existing processes.
 During the review, there was no body of work that mentions incorporating risk management into the existing maintenance practices.
 In addition, transportation practitioners during multiple stakeholder engagements during the development of the NCHRP 20-123 project initiated the conversation and advocated for the need of this potential research topic.

-The purpose of the proposed research project is to develop a framework and guidance to help state DOTs on how to integrate and manage risk into maintenance practice.
+The purpose of the proposed project is to develop a guidance and prototype tool to help state DOTs assess and manage risk in maintenance practice.
 The specific research tasks to accomplish the main objective include:

 Urgency and Potential Benefits

-It is key that senior executives, policy makers and program managers need to have a communication plan to communicate with peers in order to effectively integrate risk management.
+It is a key that senior executives, policy makers and program managers need to have a communication plan to communicate with peers to effectively integrate risk management in maintenance decision making.
 Additional products and activities like training workshops to increase the integration of risk management into maintenances practices, as well as peer exchanges and informative presentations can help state DOTs adopt the concept in their practice with positive impacts.